-I attest that I have read and understand the False Claims Act Policy and hereby agree to abide by the contents of said policy.
-I understand that as a contracted provider of services reimbursed by Medicaid, that my provider agency is required to report any identified or suspected fraud, waste, and abuse immediately to NEMCSA - Region 9 AAA for investigation and subsequent action as deemed appropriate by the OIG.
+I hereby attest that I have read, understand, and agree to abide by the False Claims Act Policy.
+As a contracted provider of services reimbursed by Medicaid, I acknowledge my provider agency is obligated to promptly report any identified or suspected fraud, waste, and abuse to the appropriate channels.
 I agree to ensure that all employees of my agency will receive training related to fraud, waste, and abuse, including the False Claims Act, at the time of hire and at minimum once per fiscal year.
 As a provider of services reimbursed by Medicaid, I will ensure that my provider agency verifies the eligibility of employees and volunteers utilizing the System for Award Management (SAM), the OIG Exclusions List or List of Excluded Individuals/Entities (LEIE) database and the Michigan Department of Licensing and Regulatory Affairs (LARA) online system, if applicable, prior to hire or start date and at minimum once per fiscal year.